Michele Betsill

 Michele Betsill is an American political scientist.
 She is a professor of political science at Colorado State University, where she has also been the chair of the department.
 She studies climate change and sustainability policies, with a particular focus on how non-governmental actors and sub-national governments respond to climate change.
-She is a co-founder of the Earth System Governance Project.
+She was a co-founder of the Earth System Governance Project in 2009.

 Education and early work

 Betsill graduated from DePauw University in 1989, with a BA in French and communication.
 She then obtained an MA in international studies from the University of Denver in 1991.

 In 1991, Betsill became a Policy and Government Relations Associate at the African Wildlife Foundation, where she remained for a year.
 Beginning in 1994, she worked as a research associate in the Environmental and Societal Impacts Group of the National Center for Atmospheric Research in Boulder, Colorado.

 In 1997, Betsill received an MA in political science from the University of Colorado Boulder, and in 2000 she earned her PhD in political science there.
 Betsill's dissertation, called Greens in the Greenhouse: Environmental NGOs, Norms, and the Politics of Global Climate Change, received the 2002 award for an Outstanding Dissertation in Transformational and Ecological Politics from the American Political Science Association.

 During the 1999–2000 academic year, Betsill was a post-doctoral fellow at the John F. Kennedy School of Government at Harvard University, and in 2000 she became a professor of political science at Colorado State University.
 In 2015 she became the chair of that department.
 Betsill has been a guest or affiliate of Lund University, the Center for Collaborative Conservation, the University of Colorado Boulder, and the National Center for Atmospheric Research.